 Official Statement: EU GDPR Compliance

-At Mitra Innovation, we are committed to providing our customers with transparency regarding our privacy practices and compliance with European Union (EU) privacy regulations.
+At Mitra Innovation, we are committed to providing our customers with transparency regarding our privacy practices and compliance with UK privacy regulations, Data Protection Act 2018.
 We value your trust and are dedicated to protecting your privacy.

 Our commitment to protecting the privacy of our customer’s data includes:

-- Compliance to the EU General Data Protection Regulations (GDPR)
+- Compliance to the UK General Data Protection Regulations (GDPR) – Data Protection Act 2018

 - Having ISO 9001 – Quality Management System

-The GDPR is the new European privacy law that replaces the EU Data Protection Directive.
-The law requires that business protect the privacy and personal data of EU citizens and transactions that occur within EU member states.
+GDPR is the new European privacy law that replaces the EU Data Protection Directive.
+The UK updated it’s laws with the Data Protection Act 2018 which is also known as UK GDPR and is likely to be updated following Brexit.
+Mitra will look to comply with UK directives as they are published.
+The law requires that businesses protect the privacy and personal data of UK citizens and transactions that occur within UK member states.

 What is “personal data”?